riannemcc/fantasy-netball2/README.md

 TO DO:

+- Display user's points for a each week
+- automate calculation of points
 - FIX SIGN IN

-- points system
 - fix purge so in tailwind.config so it does what it's meant to.
 Last time tried to change to js files, stopped all tailwing styles from building in production
-- use tailwind to position homepage image

-- Add loading state to buttons
+- Add loading state
 - Change games schedule to come from db
 - Dropdown menu to select team on stats page
 - Pagination on leaderboard